 The Company is exposed to various market risks, including changes in commodity prices, foreign exchange rates and interest rates.
 The Company's objective is to minimize the economic impact of these market risks.
 Derivatives are used in accordance with policies and procedures approved by the Finance Committee of the Board of Directors and are managed by a senior executive committee whose responsibilities include initiating, managing and monitoring resulting exposures.
 The Company does not enter into financial instruments for trading purposes.
-See Note 6 "Financial Instruments" included in this Form 10-Q.
+See also See Note 7 "Financial Instruments" included in the Notes to the Condensed Consolidated Financial Statements.